Joint mortgages

 What are my joint mortgage separation rights?

-If you have a joint mortgage and you and your partner separate, there are lots of options available.
+If you have a joint mortgage and you and your ex-partner separate, many options are available.

-You could choose to sell the property and split the money, buy your partner out or pay off the mortgage.
+You could sell the property and split the money, buy your partner out or pay off the mortgage.

-If you plan to sell the home, both you and your partner need to give written approval before you can put it on the market.
+If you plan to sell the home, you and your partner must give written approval before putting it on the market.

 Both partners on a joint mortgage need to keep paying the mortgage until a formal agreement is in place.
-If you do not pay on time, it will affect both you and your partner’s credit score
+If you do not pay on time, your credit score and your partner's will be affected.

 If your partner stops paying, tell your lender and get legal advice.
-Your lender may be able to offer a payment holiday if you’re struggling.
+Your lender may be able to offer a payment holiday if you’re struggling with mortgage liability.

 If you agree that you will continue living in the home, you could buy your partner out of their share.
 This is common if you plan to stay in the family home with children.